History of Arda: A dark mythology

 Scholars including Flieger have noted that if Tolkien intended to create a mythology for England, in the history of Arda as told in The Silmarillion he had made it very dark.
 John Garth has identified his experiences in the First World War as formative; he began his Middle-earth writings at that time.
 Flieger suggests that Middle-earth arose not only from Tolkien's own wartime experience, but out of that of his dead schoolfriends Geoffrey Bache Smith and Rob Gilson.
 Janet Brennan Croft writes that Tolkien's first prose work after returning from the war was The Fall of Gondolin, and that it is "full of extended and terrifying scenes of battle"; she notes that the streetfighting is described over 16 pages.

+The Tolkien scholar Norbert Schürer notes the 2022 book The Fall of Númenor and the Amazon television series The Rings of Power, both about the Second Age, and asks what the period signifies for the legendarium as a whole.
+In his view, the period is problematic, having only one finished tale, the Atlantis-style Akallabêth.
+He proposes that Tolkien wanted to link the First Age (most of the content of the 1977 The Silmarillion) with the Third Age (of The Lord of the Rings) by joining them together with a central period.
+In his view, this could not work for Tolkien, because the Second Age centred on "the failure, decline, and corruption" at the core of human life; Schürer argues that this was unacceptable to Tolkien as a Christian.

 Greek mythology

 Among the many influences that scholars have proposed as possibly important on the history of Arda is Greek mythology.
 The disappearance of the island of Númenor recalls Atlantis.
 The Valar borrow many attributes from the Olympian gods.
 Like the Olympians, the Valar live in the world, but on a high mountain, separated from mortals; Ulmo, Lord of the Waters, owes much to Poseidon, and Manwë, the Lord of the Air and King of the Valar, to Zeus.
 Tolkien compared Beren and Lúthien with Orpheus and Eurydice, but with the gender roles reversed.
 He mentioned Oedipus, too, in connection with Túrin in the Children of Húrin.
 Flieger has compared Fëanor with Prometheus: they are associated with fire, and are punished for rebelling against the gods' decrees.